Macroscopic limit of quantum systems: Introduction

 \section{Introduction}

-The problem of recovering the laws of classical physics from the quantum level is beset by the conceptual problems.
-The exploration of the difference in the logical structure of the classical and quantum level has already been started long time ago by pointing out that the logic of quantum states is non-distributive as opposed to the Boolean logic of classical physics \cite{birkhoff,mackey}.
-This structure was generalized later \cite{svozil,chiara} but it remains to be seen how such an approach can help us to understand better the problem.
-The solution may even lie beyond quantum theory and be related to the usual separation of physical laws and initial conditions \cite{conway,hossenfelder}.
-A slightly different trial starts with the construction of hidden parameter theories \cite{belle} and seems to end at contextuality \cite{bellec,kohen,mermin} without a reconciliation of the two regimes in sight.
+The problem of recovering the laws of classical physics from the quantum level is beset by conceptual problems.
+The~exploration of the difference in the logical structure of the classical and quantum level was already started a long time ago by pointing out that the logic of quantum states is non-distributive as opposed to the Boolean logic of classical physics~\cite{birkhoff,mackey}.
+This structure was generalized later~\cite{svozil,chiara} but it remains to be seen how such an approach can help us to better understand the problem.
+The~solution may even lie beyond quantum theory and be related to the usual separation of physical laws and initial conditions~\cite{conway,hossenfelder}.
+A~slightly different trial starts with the construction of hidden parameter theories~\cite{belle} and seems to end at contextuality~\cite{bellec,kohen,mermin} without reconciliation of the two regimes in~sight.

-Maybe the most disturbing qualitative difference of the quantum and classical descriptions is the apparent non-deterministic nature of the choice of the spectrum element of an observable which is realized in a measurement.
-One is advised to rely on a new dynamical mechanism, such as spontaneous localization \cite{ghirardir,ghirardip} or quantum stochastic processes \cite{barchielli} as a quick fix up of this selection process.
-The solution of this problem lies beyond the realm of quantum mechanics and will not be pursued here.
+Maybe the most disturbing qualitative difference of the quantum and classical descriptions is the apparent non-deterministic nature of the choice of the spectrum element of an observable, which is realized in a measurement.
+One is advised to rely on a new dynamical mechanism {\cite{bassi}, such as spontaneous localization~\cite{ghirardir,ghirardip,smirne} or quantum stochastic processes~\cite{barchielli}, as a quick fix up of this selection process.
+In~the meantime, the phase transition, in~particular, the spontaneous symmetry breaking~\cite{anderson,neeman,grady,fioroni,pankovic,zimanyi,allahverdyan} has been proposed as an important ingredient of the collapse of the wave function, the~selection of the observed spectrum element, without~evoking new principles.
+A~more systematic approach to deal with logical incompatibilities is the decoherent histories program~\cite{griffithe,omnes,gellmann,griffithk}, which restricts attention only to the completely decohered sequences of~observations.

+One can make a step toward a better understanding of these problems with the help of a peculiar feature of physical laws, namely, the measured physical values depend on the scales of the measurement.
+Furthermore, the quantitative dependence leads to the dependence of the physical laws on the scales of observation.
+For~instance, one extracts different physical laws when nature is observed with different spatial resolutions.
+Thus, the quantum--classical crossover can, in principle, be systematically discussed in the framework of the renormalization group, a~scheme to deal with the scale dependence of physical~laws.